amayjain/Bloodcells/README.md

 Resources:

 We will first try our models in Jupyter, and if the computing power is not enough then we will switch to Google Colab.
 Since we are working with images we will mainly be using the GPU resources provided, and ideally compress the images in the data processing stage.
 For final purposes, we will convert everything to .py scripts using VS Code.
-We will be using this butterfly dataset taken from kaggle, which holds 2786 unique images and is 43.48 kB large.
-The dataset is well maintained, being updated annually and having its last update 10 months ago.
+We will be using this bloodcell dataset taken from kaggle, which holds 17092 unique images and is 281.23 mB large.

 Previous Work:

-The butterfly datasets’ page on Kaggle has several user-created projects employing image classification.
+The bloodcell datasets’ page on Kaggle has several user-created projects employing image classification.
 They vary in complexity, with 57 total projects uploaded.
 The projects feature a variety of machine learning and neural network techniques, with some employing Pytorch, Transfer Learning, and MobileNetV2.
 Since we will be working with Pytorch, these past projects will be relevant as we attempt to design our attempt at image classification.
 These projects are pretty comprehensive in scope, utilizing visualization techniques, confusion matrix, and multiple machine learning and neural network techniques so they should provide a useful guideline as we complete our project.

 Tools and skills: